-- 1.1 Part 2 contains all the Technical Requirements for SA Rally-Raid Championship cars - 1.2 Safety will always be a top priority with the Commission, and unsafe vehicles, at the sole discretion of the Technical Delegate will not be allowed to compete. - 1.3 These regulations are written in terms of authorisation, therefore, what is not expressly authorised hereinafter is not allowed. - 1.4 Before manufacturing the first unit of a new vehicle series, the manufacturer must receive the agreement in principle from the SA Rally-Raid Exco by submitting a specification and drawing of the proposed vehicle, including the Safety Cage.
+- 1.1 Part 2 contains all the Technical Requirements for SA Rally-Raid Championship cars. - 1.2 Safety will always be a top priority with the Commission, and unsafe vehicles, at the sole discretion of the Technical Delegate will not be allowed to compete. - 1.3 These regulations are written in terms of authorisation, therefore, what is not expressly authorised hereinafter is not allowed. - 1.4 Before manufacturing the first unit of a new vehicle series, the manufacturer must receive the agreement in principle from the SA Rally-Raid Exco by submitting a specification and drawing of the proposed vehicle, including the Safety Cage.
 The SA Rally-Raid Exco reserves the right to accept or refuse the homologation or certification of a vehicle and Safety Cage, in accordance with the design prescriptions established by MSA and the FIA.
 If there are any deviations from these MSA regulations which have been agreed to for a specific vehicle, it must be clearly documented and signed by the CEO of the SA Rally-Raid Exco.
 The deviations must also be documented in the Vehicle Technical Passport. - 1.5 In the case of Production Vehicles, the manufacturer must elect a model of a vehicle in the production range on which the competition vehicle will be based.
-The details of the model of vehicle will be entered in the Vehicle Technical Passport. - 1.6 Only petrol engined vehicles will be allowed. - 1.7 Manufacturers intending to build vehicles for FIA controlled events must read the applicable FIA regulations, as all the requirements are not included in these regulations. - 1.8 A vehicle of a lower class may be permitted to enter and compete in a higher class provided it complies with the lower class rules.
-Permission must be requested from SA Rally-Raid Exco prior to the event.

-1.9 Commission Approved (C.A.) shall mean:
+The details of the model of vehicle will be entered in the Vehicle Technical Passport. - 1.6 Only petrol engined vehicles will be allowed. - 1.7 Reserved. - 1.8 A vehicle of a lower class may be permitted to enter and compete in a higher class provided it complies with the lower class rules.
+Permission must be requested from the Clerk of the Course, Timing and Tracking Manager and the Competitor Relations Officer prior to the event. - 1.9 Commission Approved (C.A.) shall mean: